How to Enable Automatic Brightness in Ubuntu Linux

 Ubuntu Linux system menu showing settings option

-In the Settings app, click on Power tile to expand.
+In the Settings app, click on the Power tile to expand it.

-In the Power Saving section, ensure that the Automatic Screen Brightness switch is set to the On position to enable.
+In the Power Saving section, make sure the Automatic Screen Brightness switch is set to On to enable it.

-To disable automatic screen brightness, switch it to Off.
+To disable automatic screen brightness, flip the switch to Off.

 Adaptive brightness settings in Ubuntu Linux